dfinity/examples/motoko/composite_query/README.md

 Each new `Bucket` must be provisioned with enough cycles to pay for its installation and running costs.
 `Map` achieves this by adding an equal share of `Map`'s initial cycle balance to each asynchronous call to `Bucket(n, i)`, using a call to `Cycles.add(cycleShare)`.

-The [Test.mo](./src/test/Test.mo) actor imports the (installed) `Map` canister, using `Maps` Candid interface to determine its Motoko type.
-`Test`'s `run` method simply `put`s 24 consecutive entries into `Map`.
+`Map`'s `test` method simply `put`s 24 consecutive entries into `Map`.
 These entries are distributed evenly amongst the buckets making up the key-value store.
 Adding the first entry to a bucket take longer than adding a subsequent one, since the bucket needs to be installed on first use.

 ## Security Considerations and Security Best Practices